 Company starting to recover oil from Kansas pipeline spill

 TOPEKA, Kan.
-(AP) — The company operating a pipeline that leaked about 14,000 bathtubs’ worth of crude oil into a northeastern Kansas creek is recovering at least a small part of it from what was the largest onshore crude oil spill in nine years.
+(AP) — The company operating a pipeline that spilled about 14,000 bathtubs’ worth of oil into a Kansas creek during a test for potential problems is recovering at least a small portion of the crude.

-The EPA also said the company has recovered 435 barrels from the ruptured pipeline, to bring the total amount of oil and water recovered to 2,598 barrels, a figure also released by the company.
-Each barrel is enough to fill a household bathtub, and the total spill was 588,000 gallons.

 Last week’s rupture in Kansas forced the company to shut down the Keystone system, and it hasn’t said when it will come back online.
-It is using trucks with what essentially are large wet vacuums to suck out the oil.
-The company said Thursday evening that the trucks are operating around the clock.
-The company and the EPA say no drinking water was affected, and no one was evacuated in the wake of the spill.

-“Our commitment to the community is that our response efforts will continue until we have fully remediated the site,” the company said in a statement.
+The company said it is working around-the-clock to suck up spilled oil using trucks equipped with what essentially are large wet vacuums.

+No one was evacuated, and officials said no drinking water was affected.
+The company has promised to fully comply with demands from regulators and to work until it has “fully remediated the site.”

+Concerns that spills could pollute waterways spurred opposition to plans by TC Energy to build another crude oil pipeline in the same system, the 1,200-mile (1,900-kilometer) Keystone XL, across Montana, South Dakota and Nebraska.
+President Joe Biden’s cancelation of a permit for the project led the company to pull the plug last year.

+While Sanjay Srinivasan, the Penn State professor, was skeptical that corrosion was to blame because it is a slow process, he took note of the failure occurring in a section with a lot of bends.

+“It’s not unusual for those kinds of locations to go through some severe stress that can cause these things,” he said. ”If there is any weak spot, that’s when it’ll show up.”

-The company used booms, or barriers, to contain the oil in the creek and also built an earthen dam to prevent it from moving into larger waterways.
-The EPA said the company built a second earthen dam to helps support the first.
+TC Energy used booms, or barriers, to contain the oil in the creek and built two earthen dams to prevent it from moving into larger waterways.

-It was the biggest onshore spill since a Tesoro Corp. pipeline rupture in North Dakota leaked 20,600 barrels in September 2013, according to U.S. Department of Transportation data.
-The agency’s data also said it was the largest spill on the Keystone system since it began operating in 2010 and bigger than 22 previous spills on the system combined.

-The spill prompted the U.S. Department of Transportation’s pipeline safety arm to order TC Energy to take corrective action.
+The regulators’ order said TC Energy cannot restart operations for the 96-mile (155-kilometer) Keystone segment from Steele City, Nebraska, south to Hope, Kansas, without their permission.
+It also said the company must reduce the operating pressure by 20% inside that segment of the pipeline.

 “They need to excavate the pipe in such a way that it’s preserved just for the investigation, for that root-cause analysis, and that takes probably the most time,” Caram said.
 “But the actual repair can be pretty quick.”